 - Skin, hair and coat supplements

-All of our veterinarians are trained in the area of nutrition, but Dr. Kerri Sheehan has a special interest in nutrition and can help you evaluate the current diet that your pet is on and provide nutritional statistics.
+All of our veterinarians are trained in the area of nutrition, but Dr. Kerri Blackburn has a special interest in nutrition and can help you evaluate the current diet that your pet is on and provide nutritional statistics.
 Our veterinarians offer guidance in the following areas of nutrition:

 - Life stage diets—Our veterinarians can help you provide the nutrition your pet needs for every stage of his or her life, from a 6-week-old Labrador retriever to a middle aged Siamese cat.
 We want your pet to live a long and happy life and nutrition is an important factor in that.